 Depart from Newark Liberty airport and embark on our artistic journey to Israel!

 Our tour begins at Ben Gurion airport where we will be met by a JCCA staff member and our tour educator.
 We will then transfer to the Old City of Jaffa, Israel’s most ancient port, within view of the Tel Aviv skyline, where we will kick off our time together with the Shehechiyanu, blessing of gratitude.

 We will have an opportunity to attend a Purim evening Megillah reading at a local Tel Aviv synagogue.
 Hotel: Royal Beach, Tel Aviv

 Tuesday, March 10, Purim

 We begin the day with photographer Erez Kaganowitz, who will share “Humans of Tel Aviv” his photographic documentation of the city.
-Local artist Shirel Horwitz will give us a guided tour of the Israeli art wing at the beautiful Tel Aviv Museum of Art.
+Local artist Shirel Horovitz will give us a guided tour of the Israeli art wing at the beautiful Tel Aviv Museum of Art.
 Then onto a festive Purim lunch at the Sarona Complex.
 In the evening we will visit the “Please Touch Center” for blind and deaf actors and dine at the unique “Black Out” café.
 Hotel: Royal Beach, Tel Aviv

 Expressions of the Soul

 Local artist and friend of the JCC, Shirel Horovitz will take us on a fascinating graffiti tour of the Southern Tel Aviv neighborhood of Florentine.
 Our afternoon will be spent with the staff and students of the Rimon School of Jazz and Contemporary Israeli Music, where we will have an insider’s look at a performance rehearsal.
 We will end this incredible day with a concert at either the Israeli Philharmonic or Ra’anana Symphony Orchestra (schedule pending).
 Hotel: Royal Beach, Tel Aviv

 Thursday, March 12